mlehotay/ier/IER/IER-theory.md

 * conditional independence
 * external arbitration

-Systems with sufficient slack may be complex and adaptive while remaining non-experiential.
+Systems with sufficient slack may be highly complex, adaptive, and intelligent while remaining entirely non-experiential.

 ---